 - Check Twitter, but especially my Twitter lists.
 Twitter, itself, is over-run with spammers, but I’ve carefully selected people for lists in a variety of niches.
 I’m exposed to much more content this way, but can’t even begin to read it all, and I sometimes miss my regular sources.

-So content gets spread and consumed in ways that are constantly developing.
+Content gets spread and consumed in ways that are constantly developing.
 Some of you who are reading this had no idea those tools existed, so I chose not to overwhelm you with the other couple of dozen that I also use.

 Here’s the problem with question #1: consuming content doesn’t actually accomplish anything.
 It makes me aware of what’s out there, but being aware is useless without the next two questions…